STARTER FERTILIZER – 16-16-16

 - The recommended amount of nitrogen to apply for Western Washington is 4-6 pounds of “actual nitrogen” per 1000 sq. ft. of lawn area per year.

 - Fertilizer should be applied 4-6 times per year, with each application providing approximately 1 lb of “actual nitrogen” per 1000 sq. ft.

 - The nutrients on a bag of fertilizer are expressed as a true percentage by weight.

-Therefore, Country Green Turf Farms need to apply 4 lbs of 25-0-4 fertilizer to get 1 lb of nitrogen on our 1000 sq. ft. lawn.
+Therefore, Country Green Turf Farms need to apply 4.3 lbs of 23-0-6 fertilizer to get 1 lb of nitrogen on each 1000 sq. ft. lawn.